jfath/mythmunge/README.md

  Example of OPTIONSTR used to transcode to x264 video with mp3 audio
    acodec=libmp3lame,acodecargs=-ac 2 -ar 48000 -ab 128k,vcodec=libx264,vcodecargs=-preset ultrafast

+#Config file format

+nolookup=showtitle
+episodedatefirst=showtitle
+options=

+multiple lines of nolookup= and episodedatefirst= are allowed
+episodedatefirst=* and nolookup=* are also allowed to force all

+episodedatefirst=someshowname
+episodedatefirst=someothershowname

+nolookup=showtitlea
+nolookup=showtitleb
+nolookup=showtitlec

+options="fileop=new,newdir=\my\vids,remcom=no"

 #Release notes